Functions of bounded fractional variation and fractal currents: Introduction

-In \cite{O} and \cite{DI} higher integrability properties of the Brouwer degree function $y \mapsto \degr \varphi U y$ is studied, where $U$ is a domain with fractal boundary and $\varphi$ is a H\"older map.
+Higher integrability properties of the Brouwer degree function $y \mapsto \degr \varphi U y$, where $U$ is a domain with fractal boundary and $\varphi$ is a H\"older map, has already been studied by Olbermann in \cite{O} and by De Lellis and Inauen in \cite{DI}.
 In \cite{Z2} domains with finite perimeter are treated but the coordinates of $\varphi$ are allowed to have different regularity.
 In the smooth setting it holds that $\varphi_\# \curr{\chi_U} = \curr{\degr \varphi U \cdot}$.
 We prove that this identity is also true for H\"older maps $\varphi$ if $U$ has fractal boundary, Lemma~\ref{deg_lem}.
-So these degree functions fit into the scope of Theorem~\ref{pushforward_thmintro}.
+So these degree functions fit into the scope of Theorem~\ref{pushforward_thmintro}, and we obtain: